 Watercolor Words on Fabric

 I made some word art for the two oval frames using some of the leftover white cotton canvas and watercolor fabric paints.
-I will be doing a tutorial for this fun project in a couple weeks, so stay tuned!
+You can read the full tutorial

 Birds and Berry Studio